PaulTestaBrown/pols1600_site/content/post/01-data/index.markdown

 ---
 title: 'Week 01'
-subtitle: 'Data, Measurement, and Vizulation'
+subtitle: 'Data and Measurement'
-summary: 'Describing and Visualizing Data in R'
+summary: 'How do we describe the world around us?'
-publishDate: "2022-01-01"
+publishDate: "2021-12-31"
 date: '2022-02-01'
 featured: false
 draft: false